rse/audio-setup/audio-basics.md

   LUFS is about the perceived loudness according to the [Fletcher Munson curve](https://en.wikipedia.org/wiki/Equal-loudness_contour) while RMS is a plain mathematical average loundness.
-Hence, primarily use LUFS when dealing with loudness and RMS only as an approximation (when only RMS is monitored/reported and not LUFS).
+Hence, primarily use LUFS when dealing with loudness and RMS only as a rough approximation.

 - **LUFS** is usually measured over different time ranges: